WASHINGTON AND IRELAND ELOPEMENT PHOTOGRAPHER

 I’ve often found that, wherever you’re getting married, it’s difficult to truly get the whole picture without seeing a timeline written down.
 And especially if you haven’t eloped before, you may not have a clear idea of what your day (or days…) can be.

-It may surprise you to hear that most people book me for 8-12 whole hours.
+It may surprise you to hear that most people book me for 7-9 whole hours.
+Sometimes 12 over two days.
 Not 1, not 2, but 12.
 Think about it: people who have big weddings get a full day, why don’t you?

 For more on this, there’s an in-depth article about dreaming up your own perfect wedding day, and you can read it here: How to Plan the Perfect Timeline